Pendleton, Oregon: Annual events

 The Festival of Trees is held in early December each year.
 It is a fundraising event produced by the St. Anthony Hospital Foundation.

 Museums and other points of interest

 Local arts institutions include the Pendleton Center for the Arts (in the town's old Carnegie Library building) and Crow's Shadow Institute of the Arts on the nearby Umatilla Indian Reservation.

 The Heritage Station Museum operated by the Umatilla County Historical Society is located in the historic 1909 Pendleton Train Depot.
 The museum offers two galleries covering regional and local history as well as a one-room schoolhouse, family cabin, caboose, barn, and signal house.

 The Pendleton Farmers' Market operates on Friday evenings from May through October on South Main Street.

-Pendleton Underground Tours which features the history of Pendleton and a tour through the tunnels and the brothels.
+Pendleton Underground Tours features the history of Pendleton and a tour through the tunnels and the brothels.
 It is open year-round.

 Sports and recreation

 The city hosts the annual Oregon School Activities Association 2A basketball tournament at the Pendleton Convention Center.
 Eight teams of boys and eight of girls compete for their respective championships during a four-day tournament.
 Civic leaders regard the influx of family and other fans the second-most important boost to the local economy, behind the Round-Up.
 Total attendance at the tournament in 2010 exceeded 13,000.

 The Pendleton Aquatic Center, managed by Pendleton Parks & Recreation, features two tower water slides as well tubes and smaller slides, three pools, a diving well, and picnic areas.
 The aquatic center is adjacent to the high school.